 model is the full path to the Storyboard Designer model file and

-output parameter specifies the file system path where the report and associated resources will be created.
+output parameter specifies the file system path where the report and associated resources will be created, this file path should end with the filename of the report and all the directories leading up to that filename should already exist.
 The

 format parameter can be set to either